-The gas flow is determined by measuring the pressure drop across each of six steam generators.
-Temperatures and pressures in each of the main gas loops are monitored at the reactor inlet and outlet, and at the steam generator outlets.
+The gas flow is determined by measuring the pressure drop across each steam generator.
+Temperatures and pressures in each of the main gas loops are recorded at the reactor inlet and outlet, and at the steam generator outlet.
 Pressure differential alarms across the main blowers indicate malfunction of the blowers.
-Motor-driven control valves are located in each of the reactor inlet and outlet lines to isolate the individual generators and blowers.
+Motor-driven control valves are located in each of the reactor inlet and outlet lines to isolate the individual steam generators and blowers.

-The total flow into each of the two purification systems is recorded and provided with low-flow alarm.
-The flows through both dryer systems are also recorded and provided with low-flow alarms.
-A dew point analyzer having an alarm for high moisture content is located on the outlet of each dryer system.
+The total flow into the purification system is recorded and provided with a low-flow alarm.
+The flow through the dryer is also recorded and has a low-flow alarm.
+A dew point analyzer having an alarm for high moisture content is located on the outlet of the dryers.

-The inlet and outlet temperatures of each of the dryer systems are also measured.
-Pressure instruments are provided on each filter discharge, filter intake, purification system discharge, dryer intake and cyclone separator.
+The inlet and outlet temperatures of the dryers are also measured.
+Pressure instruments are provided on the filter discharge, filter intake, purification system discharge, dryer intake and cyclone separator.

 An integrating flowmeter measures the amount of CO2 fed into the system.
-Two oxygen analyzers, each serving three gas loops, are provided in the CO2 system.
-A dew point analyzer having an alarm for high moisture content is connected on the discharge side of each blower.
+Two oxygen analyzers are provided in the CO2 system.
+A dew point analyzer having an alarm for high moisture content is connected on the discharge side of each of the blowers.